The Way

 Inclusion Yoga is a dynamic form of living and sharing the true essence of Yoga that embraces as its main focus the principles of inclusion.

-The dim lights of the Yoga space were easy on my eyes.
-The wood floors were cool to my feet that padded along in eager anticipation for the arrival of Yogis.
-The voices of fellow Yoga teachers whispered around the room.
-The candles flickered with shared excitement as I knelt on my mat.
+The dim lights of the Yoga space were easy on the eyes.
+The wood floors were cool to the feet that padded along in eager anticipation for the arrival of Yogis.
+Voices of fellow Yoga teachers whispered around the room.
+Candles flickered with shared excitement.

 The energy itself was touchable.

-As I knelt on my mat prior to the first arrival I softly closed my eyes and went inside my heart.
-I witnessed in myself an acknowledgement of what brought me to this day.
+As I knelt on my mat prior to the first arrival I witnessed in myself an acknowledgement of what brought me to this day.
 With sweet tears, I first saw my beautiful daughter.
 Images of her sweet life from birth to this day.
 Without her being in my life–exactly as she is–I would not be sitting on that mat preparing to meet my vision.

 The room filled and people settled in.
 Mats were placed in a circle; a circle of inclusion, of equality and of acceptance.